This site doesn't support Internet Explorer. Please use a modern browser like Chrome, Firefox or Edge.

 3. Acetylcysteine or N-acetylcysteine

 Imported NAC or locally available brands of Acetylcysteine such as Fluimucil or Exflem 600mg should be given 3 to 5 times a day.
 This is given not only to promote mucolysis but also to provide the precursor for Glutathione production.
 Ascorbic Acid together with Glutathione quells oxidative stress brought upon by the viral infection.
 It is therefore necessary to give high doses of Acetylcysteine.

 4. Virgin Coconut Oil

 VCO can cause disintegration of viral particles and adds to the increased energy requirements of Covid patients.
-Give 2 tablespoonsful at night and 1 tablespoonful in the morning an hour after meals.
+Give 2 tablespoons at night and 1 tablespoonful in the morning an hour after meals.

 Melatonin exerts a suppressive influence against coronavirus.
-It also balances hormones, regulate sleep and act as an anti-oxidant in Covid.
+It also balances hormones, regulates sleep and acts as an anti-oxidant in Covid.
 Locally available brands such as Sleepwell and Sleepasil in 3mg capsules and can be given at 6mg to 9mg but only at night time.

 6. Vitamin D3